Peptide Half-Life Tracking

 Because the half-life (165 hours) is roughly the same as the typical dosing interval (once weekly / 168 hours), significant accumulation occurs.
 When taking a second weekly dose, about 50% of the first dose is still modeled to be in the system.
 The model indicates steady-state exposure is achieved after 4 to 5 weeks.

-A half-life model is most useful as a consistency and education tool.
-It can help you compare what was logged, when it was logged, and how a reference decay curve changes between logs.
-It should not be used to decide dose changes without qualified medical guidance.
+A half-life model is most useful as a consistency tool.
+It helps you visualize what was logged, when it was logged, and how a reference decay curve changes between logs.

 4. Accumulation and Overlap